lah7/gtk3-classic/README.md

 > **Only available for LTS releases** (starting from 20.04)

 These packages are based on the original [`gtk+3.0`](https://packages.ubuntu.com/search?section=all&arch=any&keywords=gtk%2B3.0&searchon=sourcenames) package, with the version suffixed with `~classic`.
+These packages are rarely updated, as they are patched against the GTK 3 version originally used for that release.

 To install, [add the repository](https://launchpad.net/~lah7/+archive/ubuntu/gtk3-classic) and upgrade your packages: